tanishqtrivedi27/github-oauth-nest/README.md

 ## Running the app

-##### NOTE: In src/auth/utils/GithubStrategy.ts Replace clientId and client secret with your clientId and clientSecret.
-I know that .env variables should be used but this is a small ap.
+##### NOTE: In src/auth/utils/GithubStrategy.ts (line 10 & 11) replace clientId and client secret with your clientId and clientSecret.
+I know that .env variables should be used but this is a small app.

 ```bash
 # clone the repo